gianninasd/cardSim/README.md

 - Open a console and run `npm install`

 ## Running application
- Open a console and run `npm run start` and you will see processing output on your console and once you see `Card Simulator listening on port 3000!`, use your favorite REST client (either Postman or Insomnia) to send a request with the following JSON payload:
+ Open a console and run `npm run start` and you will see processing output on your console and once you see `Card Simulator 1.0.0 running on win32 (10.0.17134), listening on port 3000!`, use your favorite REST client (either Postman or Insomnia) to send a request with the following JSON payload:

  ```
  {